 d.
 Instead of making the shapes with string, we draw them on paper.
 Any of the three previous schemes apply here; and an individual or a small group can more easily make several different sets of enclosures.
 Here, however, the students need to ensure that the total perimeter is constant—the string no longer enforces the constraint.
 Note that we are still using specific dimensions.

 e.
 We use dynamic geometry software to enforce the constraint; we drag a point along a segment to indicate where to divide the fence.
 We instruct the software to draw the enclosures and calculate the area.
+(In 2014, Dan Meyer did a number on a related problem and made two terrific dynamic geometry widgets, Act One and Act Two.)

 f.
 We make a diagram, but use a variable for the length of a side.
 Using that, we write expressions for the areas of the figures and plot their sum as a function of the side length.
 We read the minimum off the graph.